TeleportingSkunk/vdx-gimbal/readme.md

-# Two-Axis Camera Stabiliser w/ 9g Servos
+# Two-Axis Camera Stabiliser

 Made during my internship at [Vision Dynamix](http://www.visiondynamix.com), this gimbal is intended for quad/hexacopter mounting.
 Using an ADXL335 breakout board and an Arduino Nano, the algorithm constantly drives the error signals to 0 by modulating the duration of the PWM impulses (in uS).

 ## Software
-Two config branches exist: Master is for the PlatformIO IDE for embedded & IoT, while the ARDUINO_IDE branch is for Arduino's official IDE.
+Two config branches exist: Master is for the Atom-based PlatformIO IDE for Embedded & IoT, while the ARDUINO_IDE branch is for Arduino's official IDE.

 Information regarding Atom and PlatformIO can be found here:
 * <http://atom.io>